h4rvey-g/ob-Notes/USMLE/Cardiology/Supraventricular tachycardia.md

 >[!tip]
 >- Regular tachycardia ~140-280 bpm
 >- Narrow QRS complexes (< 120ms) unless there is co-existing bundle branch block, accessory pathway, or rate-related aberrant conduction
 >- P waves if visible exhibit retrograde conduction with P-wave inversion in leads II, III, aVF.
-They may be buried within, visible after, or very rarely visible before the QRS complex
+They may be buried within, visible after, or very rarely visible before the QRS complex![[Pasted image 20230827214147.png]]
 # SVT vs Sinus tachycardia
 The real difference is the rate, practically.
 SVT is generally 150 and above.
 Sinus tach is 100-150.